 Materials to Avoid

 - Non-organic cotton – do you have a piece of clothing labeled 100% cotton?
 Check again.
-The average 100% cotton item actually contains around 75% cotton, the remaining 25% is, well you guessed it, a cocktail of chemicals, binders, and resins used in the manufacturing process.
-Look for clothing labeled “organic cotton” with at least 95% of the fibers organically grown.
+Your average cotton item may not actually contain what you think.
+Read labels carefully and look for clothing labeled “organic cotton” with at least 95% of the fibers organically grown.

-- Acrylic fabric – this is a synthetic fabric that uses carcinogenic chemicals during its production.
-Due to these toxic chemicals, it is not biodegradable or recyclable.
+- Acrylic fabric – this is a synthetic fabric that uses chemicals which according to the EPA, have been linked to causing cancer in animals.
+Due to these chemicals, it is not biodegradable or recyclable.
 Not an eco-friendly choice.

 - Polyester fabric – virgin polyester production requires crude oil (petroleum) making it a non-renewable resource and giving it a high environmental impact during its production.
-As a fabric, polyester is reported as posing health risks and can be harmful to your skin.
+As a fabric, polyester is reported as a potential irritant to your skin.
 The only positive is that it can be recycled into PET plastic bottles.

-- BPA plastic – as a toxic and harmful chemical (see above) BPA should be avoided.
+- BPA plastic – as a potentially toxic and harmful chemical and has shown to affect the reproductive system of lab animals.
+Now the jury is still out on the full effects on humans many choose to avoid BPA altogether.
 Watch out for plastics that are marked #3 or #7 according to the plastic identification code (PIC) as these have the highest possibility of containing BPA.